Home » Destinations » Northeast Hidden Gems » Discover Dorset, Vermont: A Hidden Gem in New England

 Day Trips from Dorset

-One of the biggest perks of staying in Dorset is its location—you’re perfectly positioned for incredible day trips.
-One of my favorites is Merck Forest and Farmland Center, just a short 30-minute drive.
-It’s a working farm and conservation center where you can hike, learn about sustainable agriculture, and even pet baby goats.
+One major benefit of staying in Dorset is its location and great access to fantastic day trips.
+A favorite of mine is Merck Forest and Farmland Center, only 30 minutes away.
+It is a working farm and conservation center where you can hike, learn about sustainable agriculture, and even pet a goat.

-Another must-see is Equinox Mountain Skyline Drive in Manchester.
-It’s a winding 5.2-mile toll road that leads to panoramic views stretching across four states.
+Make sure to check out Equinox Mountain Skyline Drive in Manchester.
+This is a 5.2-mile long toll road that loops through views of four states.
 I did it at sunrise, and it was absolutely breathtaking.

 Manchester, VT: Just Around the Corner

-Dorset’s close neighbor Manchester offers a more bustling atmosphere, with high-end outlets, gourmet restaurants, and cultural attractions like the Southern Vermont Arts Center and Hildene: The Lincoln Family Home.
-Spend an afternoon here shopping, visiting the Lincoln estate, or grabbing lunch before heading back to the quiet charm of Dorset.
+Dorset’s close neighbor Manchester makes for a more action packed day out complete with designer shops, gourmet restaurants, and cultural attractions.
+Don’t miss the Southern Vermont Arts Center and Hildene: The Lincoln Family Home.
+You can shop, visit the estate of Lincoln or enjoy a lunch before returning back to the quiet charm of Dorset.

-Also worth noting: Manchester has more rental car and shuttle options, so if you’re flying into the area, you may want to make it your travel hub before settling into Dorset.
+It is also worth noting that there are more rental and shuttle options in Manchester, so if you fly into the area, you may want to make it your travel hub and then move to Dorset.

 The Best Time to Visit Dorset Vermont